The Treaty of the Meter

 To assist it in its broad spectrum of technical activities, the CIPM has set up a number of Consultative Committees ( Comités Consultatifs ).
 These committees provide the CIPM with information on matters that it refers to them for study and advice.
 Each Consultative Committee, the Chairman of which is normally a member of the CIPM, is composed of delegates from national metrology institutes such as NIST, specialized institutes, and other international organizations, as well as individual members.
-The Director of the NIST Physics Laboratory is the current U.S. delegate to the CGPM, the U.S. member, and Vice President of the CIPM.
-The current NIST delegate to the CCU, from the NIST Physics Laboratory, is also the Manager of its Fundamental Constants Data Center.
+Dr. Willie May, NIST Director and Under Secretary of Commerce for Standards and Technology has been elected as a member of the CIPM and is currently serving as Vice President of the CIPM.

 For information on the United States and the Metric System click here.